hairyf/naive-ui-pro-components/docs/components/table/index.md

 ::: demo src="./demo/watcher.vue" title="Data Watcher"

 When the table data changes, you may need to perform additional operations.
-You can use the `watcher` parameter to listen for data changes, and it will automatically reset the pagination and make a new request.
+You can use the `watch` parameter to listen for data changes, and it will automatically reset the pagination and make a new request.

 :::